 Part of a close-knit Hispanic community in Dallas, Saldana worked downtown and saw the Kennedy motorcade on Main Street.
 Recorded July 19, 2013.

 President Kennedy's press secretary, Salinger was en route to Japan with a group of Cabinet members at the time of the assassination.
 Recorded September 9, 1996.

-An entertainer at the Theater Lounge in Dallas in 1963, Salos knew Jack Ruby and spent time with him at his club and apartment.
-As a result, he was interviewed by the FBI.
-Recorded July 20, 2004.
+A longtime professional entertainer and noted Frank Sinatra impersonator, Salos performed at the Theater Lounge and Adolphus Hotel in Dallas in the early 1960s.
+He knew Jack Ruby and spent time with him at his club and apartment.
+As a result, he was interviewed by the FBI following the assassination.
+Recorded July 20, 2004, and February 5, 2015.

 Dr. Kenneth Salyer